NinaKWelch/learning-react/README.md

 ## Notes App

-This is a learning project for React
+This is a learning project for React based on 2019 Full Stack Open course